kylebarron/stata-exec/README.md

 ```
 ln -s ~/.atom/packages/stata-exec/linux/stata-exec.py ~/.config/autokey/data/My\ Phrases/
 ```
 This only needs to be done once.
 (Creating a symlink ensures that the script is always the most up to date version.)
 Additionally, the autokey program must be running for code sending to work.
-To do this, open up a new terminal and run `autokey-gtk`; this needs to be done every time you run code.
+To do this, open up a new terminal and run `autokey-gtk`; this process needs to be running each time you run code.
 (Alternatively, there's an option in Autokey's settings to start the program by default at login.)

 ## Usage